ohhelloana/ohhelloana/src/posts/my-hugo-cheatsheet.md

 ## How to add a class based on what page you're on
 I wanted to add a specific class to a page called "Privacy policy".
 This page was created inside my `content` folder and I named its folder `privacy-policy` and inside it I created an `_index.md`.
 The frontmatter of the `.md` file has a title.
 Something like: `title: Privacy Policy`.

-I want a specific class to be added to the header when I visit the this particular page.
+I want a specific class to be added when I visit this particular page.

 ``` html
 {% raw %}